 Prior to approval of a building permit, the applicant shall be required, as a condition of approval, to submit evidence to Marion County Planning to show that the property has been disqualified from farm and forest deferral by the Marion County Tax Assessor's Office.
-Based on compliance with the conditions of approval, criterion 9(c) is met.
+Based on compliance with the conditions of approval, criterion c is met.

-- 10. Chapter 17.136.100(C) requires that a declaratory statement acknowledging surrounding farm and forest uses be recorded for all newly approved dwellings.
-This can be made a condition of any approval. - 11.
-Based on the above discussion, the applicant has adequately addressed all the applicable criteria for placing a nonfarm dwelling on the property.
-Therefore, subject to meeting conditions of approval, the application for a nonfarm dwelling and adjustment is APPROVED, subject to conditions.
+- 13. Chapter 17.136.100(C) requires that a declaratory statement acknowledging surrounding farm and forest uses be recorded for all newly approved dwellings.
+This can be made a condition of any approval. - 14.
+Based on the above discussion, the applicant has adequately addressed all the applicable criteria for placing a nonfarm dwelling on the property and an adjustment to the special setback of 200 feet from a commercial farm operation to place the dwelling 160 feet from the north property line.
+Therefore, subject to meeting conditions of approval, the application for a non-farm dwelling and adjustment is APPROVED, subject to conditions.

-Brandon Reich Planning Director/ Zoning Administrator Date: September 29, 2022
+Brandon Reich Date: April 6, 2022